CodeRedCatto/MiKeys/README.md

 - ~~Compact~~ (Planned)

 ## Setup
 The project should just run out of the box.
+To run the example, wait for the project to load, then hit Space to open the virtual keyboard.
+When finished, hit Enter to close the virtual keyboard and view the typed message.

+## Integration
 The main integrations points are:

 Add and initialize the EntryManager:
 ``` C#